Durengo/Omni-Grid/Docs/source.md

 Do not forget that debug .dll files are stored in ${VCPKG_CORE}/debug/bin and release .dll files are stored in ${VCPKG_CORE}/bin.

-Whenever CMakeLists.txt files are edited, it is highly recommended to do ``./build --clean-rebuild`` as just regenerating the project and rebuilding the source from an already existing file-base can cause a lot of conflicts.
-My advice would be to keep using ``./build --debug`` while iterating on the code, and if something doesn't compile or the code execution just doesn't seem right, then use the ol' ``./build --clean-rebuild``.
+Whenever CMakeLists.txt files are edited, it is highly recommended to do ``./cpm -cdb`` as just regenerating the project and rebuilding the source from an already existing file-base can cause a lot of conflicts.
+My advice would be to keep using ``./cpm -db`` while iterating on the code, and if something doesn't compile or the code execution just doesn't seem right, then use the ol' ``./cpm -cdb``.

+Remember!
+If you add a file it will not be automatically detected by CMake (not always at least).
+You will either need to provide an additional .cpp or .h filepath in the CMakeLists.txt.
+After you do that sometimes ``./cpm -db`` might not identify that changes were made to the CMakeLists.txt, therefore it might be necessary to use ``./cpm -cdb``.

 ## Additional Information

 There are a few issues with how vcpkg distributes some packages, specifically with Boost and Python libraries.
 When all the sources are built, some executables that link these libraries will have missing .dll files.
-Therefore, after building the cmake --install should be use (this is automatically handled by [build.bat](build.md)).
+Therefore, after building the cmake --install should be used (this is automatically handled by [CPM](build.md)).

 Tested IDEs:
 VSCode, Visual Studio

 Notes for IDEs:

-* VSCode doesn't always show includes.
+* VSCode doesn't always show includes -> this has been fixed with the inclusion of the .vscode workspace folder.
-* Visual Studio - building the project with the built-in tools should work completely fine (but again, sources may have missing .dll files therefore using [install] executable option should resolve any issues), but in case something fails, try doing a clear rebuild with [build.bat](build.md).
+* Visual Studio - building the project with the built-in tools should work completely fine ~~(but again, sources may have missing .dll files therefore using [install] executable option should resolve any issues), but in case something fails, try doing a clear rebuild with [build.bat](build.md)~~.